NUK Simply Natural Glass Review

 Our Analysis and Test Results

 With only one plastic part on the bottle, the contents have little to no contact with potentially leaching chemicals.
-The wide mouth opening makes it easy to clean and transfer liquids but you will still probably need a bottle brush for the 8 oz version and will need a nipple brush for either one.
+The wide-mouth opening makes it easy to clean and transfer liquids, but you will still probably need a bottle brush for the 8 oz version and will need a nipple brush for either one.

 We were disappointed that there is no protective sleeve available for this bottle.
 Drops and bumps are inevitable, and we think many parents would appreciate an extra layer of protection for a glass bottle used near a baby.

 We also don't like the one vent hole in the nipple, that is meant to be positioned directly under the baby's nose.
 This, in combination with the asymmetrical shape of the nipple, means that you must twist the bottle to the correct position for every feeding instead of just popping it in.
-If the nipple is positioned incorrectly, it may feel awkward for baby, and the nipple vent has a greater chance of being blocked, causing nipple collapse or feeding frustration.
+If the nipple is positioned incorrectly, it may feel awkward for the baby, and the nipple vent has a higher chance of being blocked, causing nipple collapse or feeding frustration.

 — Juliet Spurrier, MD, Abriah Wofford